stefaanc/steps/docs/powershell/appending-to-a-log-file.md

 ```

-- remark that the first part of the log-file is from our previous test
+- remark that the first part of the log-file is from a previous test